tudo-aqua/bgw/docs/DragAndDropExample.md

-#Drag and Drop
+# Drag and Drop

-In this section we are going to create a fully functional example on the drag and drop feature from BGW.
+In this section we are going to create a fully functional step-by-step example on the drag and drop feature from BGW.

 We want to have a scene with a red token, a green token, a red area and a green area.
 It should be possible to drag the red token into the red area but not into the green area.
-Vice versa for the green token and green area.
+Vice versa for the green token and area.
 Once the tokens have been dragged into a correct area, they should become non-draggable.

 The complete source code for this example can be found at the bottom of the page.

-#Component Declaration
+## Component Declaration

 We declare the components that we are going to need in a subclass of [BoardGameApplication](kotlin-docs/bgw-core/tools.aqua.bgw.core/-BoardGameApplication)